Celtic neopaganism: Practices

 Like many other modern pagan traditions, Celtic reconstructionism has no sacred texts and so personal research is stressed.
 Many Celtic reconstructionists draw on archaeology, historical manuscripts, and comparative religion, primarily of Celtic cultures, but sometimes other European cultures as well.
 Celtic reconstructionists are not pan-Celtic in practice, but rather study the documentary and archaeological evidence for a particular Celtic tradition.
 While the ancient Celtic religions were largely subsumed by Christianity, many religious traditions have survived in the form of folklore, mythology, songs, and prayers.
 Many folkloric practices never completely died out, and some Celtic reconstructionists can draw on family traditions originating in customs from a particular Celtic region.

 Rituals are based on reconstructions of traditional techniques of interacting with the Otherworld, such as the offering of food, drink, and art to the spirits of the land, ancestral spirits, and the Celtic deities.
 Celtic reconstructionists give offerings to the spirits throughout the year, but at Samhain, more elaborate offerings are made to specific deities and ancestors.
 While Celtic reconstructionists strive to revive the religious practices of historical Celtic peoples as accurately as possible, they acknowledge that some aspects of their religious practice are new inventions informed by theories about the past.
 Feedback from scholars and experienced practitioners is sought before a new practice is accepted as a valid part of a reconstructed tradition.

 The ancient Irish swore their oaths by the "Three Realms" of land, sea, and sky; Celtic reconstructionists use the triple spiral, An Thríbhís Mhòr, to symbolize the three realms.
 Many also view acts of daily life as a form of ritual, performing daily rites of purification and protection accompanied with traditional prayers and songs from sources such as the Scottish Gaelic Carmina Gadelica or manuscript collections of ancient Irish or Welsh poetry.
 They also believe that mystical, ecstatic practices are a necessary balance to scholarship and a vital part of their religion.
-Some practice divination; ogham is a favored method, as are traditional customs such as the taking of omens from the shapes of clouds or the behavior of birds and animals.
+Some practice divination; ogham is a favoured method, as are traditional customs such as the taking of omens from the shapes of clouds or the behaviour of birds and animals.

-Language study and preservation is regarded as a core part of the tradition. as are to a lesser extent participation in other cultural activities such as Celtic music and dance.
+Language study and preservation is regarded as a core part of the tradition. as are, to a lesser extent, participation in other cultural activities such as Celtic music and dance.
 Celtic pagans have been accused of cultural appropriation and ignoring living Celtic communities, particularly because of the neo-pagan concept of "elective affinity", whereby identification as Celtic is a personal choice; Celtic reconstructionists seek to be aware of this danger and to participate in living Celtic cultures.
 Some took part in the protests against the proposed destruction of archaeological sites around the Hill of Tara in the course of construction of the M3 motorway in Ireland, as well as performing a coordinated ritual of protection.
 Some have suggested that reconstructionism brings a danger of ethnocentrism.